microsoft/aroworkshop/_entries/03-02 deployment.md

 ## Part 2: Deploying Shifty

-**Step 0:** Log into the CLI if not already logged in.
-Click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.
+**Step 0:** In not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.

 ![CLI Login](/media/managedlab/7-shifty-login.png)

-Then go to your CLI and paste that command and press enter.
+Then go to your terminal and paste that command and press enter.
 You will see a similar confirmation message if you successfully logged in.

 ```
 [okashi@ok-vm Shifty]# oc login https://openshift.abcd1234.eastus.azmosa.io --token=hUXXXXXX